 connect Connects to a port and address, returns a pointer to an asynUser. disconnect Disconnect.
-This frees all resources allocated by create. write Calls pasynInt32->write and waits for the operation to complete or time out. read Calls pasynInt32->read and waits for the operation to complete or time out. getBounds Calls pasynInt32->getBounds and waits for the operation to complete or time out. writeOnce This does a connect, write, and disconnect. readOnce This does a connect, read, and disconnect. getBoundsOnce This does a connect, getBounds, and disconnect.
+This frees all resources allocated by connect. write Calls pasynInt32->write and waits for the operation to complete or time out. read Calls pasynInt32->read and waits for the operation to complete or time out. getBounds Calls pasynInt32->getBounds and waits for the operation to complete or time out.